Southern eagle ray: Distribution and habitat

-The southern eagle ray lives on various parts of the Atlanta coast.
+The southern eagle ray lives on various parts of the Atlantic coast.
 Sightings have been reported from the coast of Southern Mexico all the way down to Argentina, as well as on the coast of Florida.
 The specific countries that the Southern eagle ray is native to are Argentina, Belize, Brazil, Colombia, Costa Rica, French Guiana, Guyana, Honduras, Mexico, Nicaragua, Panama, Suriname, United States, Uruguay, and Venezuela.
 A sighting was also reported in the island of Maldives in August 2012, and then three more were reported in Australia.

 The southern eagle ray lives in shallow waters, mostly under 100 meters, but it can live in depths of up to 200 meters.
 This is a significant contrast from the bullnose ray, which most commonly lives in depths of no more than 10 meters.
 It is benthopelagic, feeding in and inhabiting the areas just above the ocean floor, typically in brackish water.
 It prefers waters with a soft seabed, composed of elements such as mud, sand, or sea grass.